 No, the Common Application will allow students to submit only one application per calendar year.
-If you are unsure regarding which college or program in which your are most interested, you should apply to the College of Liberal Arts and Sciences with an “Undeclared” major.
-You may then declare a major within LAS at a later time or complete an intercollege transfer if you are interested in a program outside of LAS.
+If you are unsure regarding which college or program in which you are most interested, you should apply to the College of Liberal Arts and Sciences as an "Undecided" major.
+You may then declare a major within LAS at a later time or complete an intercollege transfer after your first semester if you are interested in a program outside of LAS.

 The First Year application fee is $50 for all domestic and international students.

 The application fee payment will only be accepted online with a credit card or echeck and it must be paid before completing your Common Application submission process.
 Students who qualify for a fee waiver should indicate that on the Common Application in order to bypass the fee payment step.

 Applicants must meet the eligibility requirements for either the NACAC fee waiver or the CollegeBoard fee waiver.
 The waiver should then be completed by your high school counselor and submitted electronically through the Common Application School Forms.
 Please note that international applicants are not eligible for a fee waiver.

 Applicants may request an application fee waiver on the “Common App Fee Waiver” section of the “Profile” page on the Common Application.
 Completing this step during the application will allow the user to submit their application, but UIC must still receive the fee waiver form (electronically or through the mail) from the high school counselor.

 Yes, either the ACT or SAT/SAT-I is required for all First Year applicants.
 This includes international, home-schooled, GED, and graduated applicants.
 The writing portion is not required for either exam and will not be considered during review.